Wonderfall/ATOS/README.md

 Did I forget something?

 ## Can I use it?
 Its primary use is, as you can see, for a french server which is organizing online weeklies for Smash Bros.
 Ultimate.
-You can use it for your own, you can enhance it, that's your call.
-I'm not responsible for a thermonuclear warfare in your Discord server because you installed it!
+You can use it for your own, you can enhance it, that's your call. *I'm not responsible for a thermonuclear warfare in your Discord server because you installed it!*

-## How to install?
+## How to install
 I'll provide some documentation as soon as I can.
 Take care!

 ## Thanks